Orta di Atella

 Orta di Atella (Campanian: Ortë) is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 15 km north of Naples and about 12 km southwest of Caserta.

 Orta di Atella borders the following municipalities: Caivano, Crispano, Frattaminore, Marcianise, Sant'Arpino and Succivo.

+According to the Istituto Nazionale di Statistica Italia, in 2025 there is an estimated population of 27,420 people. a 37% increase from the 2021 census.